The Woman in Red (1984 film): Home media

-The film was initially released on home video formats, including VHS and LaserDisc, followed by a DVD release in subsequent years.
-In the United States and Canada, Kino Lorber issued a Blu-ray edition in 2017, which featured the film’s original theatrical trailer and an audio commentary by critic and filmmaker Jim Hemphill.
-A German Blu-ray edition was released in January 2019.
-On November 27, 2023, Final Cut Entertainment issued the film on Blu-ray in the United Kingdom for the first time.
+The film was originally released on VHS and LaserDisc, and then DVD.

+In the U.S. and Canada Kino Lorber released The Woman in Red on Blu-ray in 2017 with a trailer and an audio commentary track by critic and filmmaker Jim Hemphill.
+In January 2019 a German Blu-ray was released.

+On November 27, 2023, Final Cut Entertainment released it on Blu-Ray in the UK for the first time.